-- to account for better representation of PO land boundaries. - Approximately 9.5 acres alongside State Hwy 36 N on the southeastern side of the lake were reclassified to PO to include previously unaccounted for fee boundaries. - Approximately 16.5 acres of PO to the eastern side of the lake were removed because acres are currently owned by the Texas Railroad Commission. - Approximately 6.8 acres of PUB to the eastern side of the lake were allocated to PO to better account for actual PO land boundaries. - Approximately 126.9 acres of PO were allocated to ESA to account for unique habitat types. - Approximately 583.3 acres to the east at Somerville Dam and project site remained classified as PO.
+- Approximately 9.5 acres alongside State Hwy 36 N on the southeastern side of the lake were reclassified to PO to include previously unaccounted for fee boundaries. - Approximately 16.5 acres of PO to the eastern side of the lake were removed because acres are currently owned by the Texas Railroad Commission. - Approximately 6.8 acres of PUB to the eastern side of the lake were allocated to PO to better account for actual PO land boundaries. - Approximately 126.9 acres of PO were allocated to ESA to account for unique habitat types. - Approximately 583.3 acres to the east at Somerville Dam and project site remained classified as PO. - Approximately 7.0 acres to the southeastern side of the lake were converted from PUB to PO to provide an accurate definition of the actual PO land boundary.

-types.
-The new area expands to include the entire dam, uncontrolled spillway, and discharge channel.
-The area also classified operations by others which includes municipal water operations near the dam and along Thornberry Road and L.B.J.
+municipal water operations near the dam and along Thornberry Road and L.B.J.
 Drive.

 Multiple

 Resource

 Management

-Lands

-(MRML) High Density
+Lands (MRML) High Density

 Recreation

 (HDR)

-Approximately 2,091 acres have been classified as HDR.
+Approximately 2,052 acres have been classified as MRML - HDR.
 The previous classification of Public Use Area contained 3,528 acres and is similar to the current HDR classification.
 Public Use Area is not included in the current land classification definitions.